top of page

 Ancient Landmarks

-The Seven Wardens have adopted the following Ancient Landmarks to be used as fulfilling the intent described by Rudyard Kipling in his notes:
+The Corporation of the Seven Wardens has adopted the following Ancient Landmarks to be used as fulfilling the intent described by Rudyard Kipling in his notes:

 Hammer: A machinist ball pein hammer having been used and abused in work;